Special tilting modules for algebras with positive dominant dimension: Introduction

-for the sets of (isomorphism classes of) shifted and coshifted modules of $\Gamma$.
-Then the following are equivalent: \begin{itemize}\itemsep0em \item[(i)]$\Gamma$ is a $d$-Auslander--Gorenstein algebra, \item[(ii)]$\shiftmod{*}=\coshiftmod{*}$, and \item[(iii)]$\shiftmod{*}\cap\coshiftmod{*}$ is non-empty. \end{itemize} \end{thm*} The definition of a $d$-Auslander--Gorenstein algebra, due to Iyama and Solberg \cite{IS}, is given in Definition~\ref{dAG}.
-One may replace `$d$-Auslander--Gorenstein' in this theorem by `$d$-Auslander' by assuming additionally that $\Gamma$ has finite global dimension, and so this result generalises \cite{CBSa}*{Lem.~1.1} for Auslander algebras.
+\begin{thm*}[Theorem~\ref{tilt-cotilt-dAG}] Let $\Gamma$ be a finite-dimensional non-selfinjective algebra with $\domdim{\Gamma}=d+1$.
+The following are equivalent: \begin{itemize} \item[(i)]$\Gamma$ is a minimal $d$-Auslander--Gorenstein algebra, \item[(ii)]$\shiftmod{k}=\coshiftmod{d+1-k}$ for all $0\leq k\leq d+1$, and \item[(iii)]there exists $M\in\lmod{\Gamma}$ that is both a shifted and a coshifted module. \end{itemize} Under these conditions, $\Gamma$ is a $d$-Auslander algebra if and only if $\gldim{\Gamma}<\infty$. \end{thm*} The definition of a minimal $d$-Auslander--Gorenstein algebra, due to Iyama and Solberg \cite{IS}, may be found below (Definition~\ref{dAG}).
+This result generalises \cite[Lem.~1.1]{CBSa} for ($1$-)Auslander algebras, and also \cite[Thm.~2.4.12]{NRTZ} by Nguyen, Reiten, Todorov and Zhu, who proved it independently in the case $d=1$.

 If $\Pi$ is the maximal projective-injective summand of $\Gamma$, it is a summand of every tilting or cotilting $\Gamma$-module.
 Thus if $B$ is the endomorphism algebra of such a module, it has an idempotent given by projection onto $\Pi$, yielding a recollement involving the categories $\lmod{B}$ and $\lmod{\End_\Gamma(\Pi)^{\op}}$; note that if $\domdim{\Gamma}\geq2$ then $\End_\Gamma(\Pi)^{\op}$ is the algebra $A$ from the Morita--Tachikawa triple involving $\Gamma$.
 In Section~\ref{homotopy-cats}, we study these recollements for the shifted and coshifted algebras.
-In particular, we give in Theorems~\ref{cdescription} and \ref{cdescription*} an explicit formula for the intermediate extension functor in such a recollement; this functor is by definition the image of the universal map from the restriction functor's left adjoint to its right adjoint.
+In particular, we give in Theorems~\ref{cdescription} and \ref{cdescription*} an explicit formula for the intermediate extension functor in such a recollement; this functor is, by definition, the image of the universal map from the restriction functor's left adjoint to its right adjoint.

-To obtain this description, we show that just as in \cite{CBSa}, each shifted and coshifted algebra of $\Gamma$ can be described in terms of its Morita--Tachikawa partner $(A,E)$.
-We construct for each $0\leq k\leq d$ explicit objects $E_k$ and $E^k$ in the bounded homotopy category $\homot[\bound]{A}$, and prove the following.
+To obtain this formula, we show that each shifted and coshifted algebra of $\Gamma$ can be described in terms of its Morita--Tachikawa partner $(A,E)$, as in the following theorem.